The Best Things To Do In Catania Sicily

 12. Catania’s Best Local Food

-Catania is a city that loves its street food, and Plebiscito Road is the best place to sample it.
+Catania loves its street food, and Plebiscito Road is the best place to sample it.
 This lively street, located in the heart of Catania, is full of vendors selling delicious local specialities such as arancini (rice balls), Panelle (chickpea fritters), and Sfincione (Sicilian pizza).

-If you like meat, head to Via Plebiscito to test some of Catania’s specialities like horse meatballs: “polpette di carne di cavallo” or la cipollata (onion wrapped up in pork meat).
-You can have it on the go as street good with the unique “salamarigghiu” bread soaked with olive oil, vinegar, salt, and oregano.
+If you like meat, head to Via Plebiscito to try some of Catania’s specialities, like horse meatballs: “polpette di carne di cavallo” or la cipollata (onion wrapped in pork meat).
+You can have them on the go as street food with the unique “salamarigghiu” bread soaked with olive oil, vinegar, salt, and oregano.
 There are more places to find the best local restaurants.
 The main areas are Via San Filomena and San Berillo, San Michele.
-Here below see the best places to eat in Catania.
+Below, you will find the best places to eat in Catania.

 Best Places To Eat In Via Plebiscito

-Although Catania is on the sea, it has a long tradition of horse meat, pork meat and meatballs.
+Although Catania is on the sea, it has a long tradition of using horse meat, pork meat, and meatballs.
 For the best meat restaurants, try these places Via Plebiscito:

 Trattoria da Achille e Davide